Datadog

 Send source control management events Submits the Source Control Management Events Type of events and metrics (enabled by default).

-Test Visibility Configuration
+Test Optimization Configuration

-1. Using Jenkins UI (available in the plugin v5.6.0 or newer): go to the Configure page of the job or pipeline whose tests need to be traced, tick the Enable Datadog Test Visibility checkbox in the General section, and save your changes.
+1. Using Jenkins UI (available in the plugin v5.6.0 or newer): go to the Configure page of the job or pipeline whose tests need to be traced, tick the Enable Datadog Test Optimization checkbox in the General section, and save your changes.
 This option is unavailable if you are using Multibranch Pipelines, Organization Folders, or other types of pipelines that are configured entirely with Jenkinsfile.

 2. Using datadog pipeline step (available in the plugin v5.6.2 or newer):